cns-iu/scimaps/content/site/callForMacroscopes.md

       We are looking for works (e.g., images, videos, websites, interactive visualizations) that visualize, discuss or exemplify cooperation between types of intelligence and/or that visualize at least one type of intelligence.
 The works can speak to historical views of intelligence or illuminate new views of intelligence(s).
 Entries can be either new or existing works.

-      Each entry must be submitted by May 31, 2025, and needs to include:
+      Each entry must be submitted by Aug 31, 2026, and needs to include:

       * Title of work